How to Write a Persuasive Essay

 - Imagine that you need to persuade a group of people in something that will positively change their lives.

 Make sure that your topic is appealing, so the reader will be interested to read your essay.
 An attractive title and strong beginning will catch the reader’s attention.
 Consider you audience, as persuasion requires careful use of language and a special approach that depends on what type of audience will be reading your text.
+Look through the list of persuasive essay topics chosen by our authors.

 Step 3.
 Check outside sources.